SayNode/FondueSwap/documentation/PositionManagment.md

 - To integrate liquidity:
   1. The user specifies percentage of slippage we his comfortable with
   2. When sending the _params_ to _singleSwap_, multiply the S0 current square root price by the root of 1-slippage
-- To remove only the earned fees:
+- To remove adn update (before seeing) only the earned fees:
   1. Call _removeLiquidity_ but use 0 as liquidity.
 This will update the user owned position and hence the fee amount.
 After that call _collect_

 # Tests